 Call 24/7 to schedule your free confidential consultation with a tax attorney: 800-934-3578

-More workers than ever before are working from home, however not everyone can claim the home office deduction on their federal income tax return.
-The IRS rules regarding who can deduct expenses for maintaining a home office are strict and narrower than in past years.
+More people than ever before are working from home, however not everyone can claim the home office deduction on their federal income tax return.
+The IRS rules regarding who can deduct expenses for maintaining a home office are strict and narrower than in prior years.

 The 2017 Tax Cuts and Jobs Act eliminated unreimbursed itemized deductions for employees and, despite a surge in people working from home with the onset of the pandemic, Congress did not reinstate them.
 Accordingly, employees who are allowed to and choose to work from home generally cannot deduct expenses related to their home office.
 On the other hand, small business owners, self-employed individuals, and freelance workers may be able to avail themselves of this covered deduction.